usefsame7/Node.js-MySQL-Simple-CRUD/README.md

 - **Update**: Click on the "Edit" button next to a record to modify its values.
 - **Delete**: Click on the "Delete" button next to a record to remove it from the database.

+## Contact

+If you have any questions or suggestions regarding this project, please feel free to contact the project owner:

+- Name: Youssef Sameh Elsisy
+- Email: yousameh2006@gmail.com

+-- Regards.Y